hangqianjun/mlpz_cnn_deepset/README.md

 To-do's to make pz challenge submission:

 - Need to convert the output format (currently mean + std for the ensemble model) to a PDF in qp ensemble format

+**Note**

+I cleaned up the notebooks by moving functions out of them and calling the functions from the imported python file - this may mean that some of the cells will break due to missing arguements etc., but hopefully they are easy to trace down!